Accelerating Feedforward Computation via Parallel Nonlinear Equation Solving: Extra Experimental Details

 \subsection{PixelCNN++}

-Our code is mainly based on a PixelCNN++ implementation (without exponential moving average) in PyTorch from GitHub: \href{https://github.com/pclucas14/pixel-cnn-pp}{https://github.com/pclucas14/pixel-cnn-pp}.
-For CIFAR-10, we use the same architecture and the pre-trained checkpoint provided by the GitHub repository.
-For MNIST and FashionMNIST, the architectures are the same as that for CIFAR-10, except that we shrink the number of filters to $1/4$.
-We train the models on MNIST and FashionMNIST using a batch size of 32, a learning rate of 0.0002 for the Adam optimizer, and a step-wise learning rate decay of 0.999995.
-The model was trained for 590 epochs on MNIST, and 350 epochs on FashionMNIST.
+For CIFAR-10, we use the same architecture and checkpoint provided by the original PixelCNN++ paper~\citep{salimans2017pixelcnn++}.
+For MNIST, the architecture is the same as that for CIFAR-10, except that we shrink the number of filters to $1/4$.
+We train the models on MNIST using a batch size of 32, a learning rate of 0.0002 for the Adam optimizer, and a step-wise learning rate decay of 0.999995.
+The model was trained for 590 epochs.
+All models are implemented in JAX~\citep{jax2018github} and FLAX~\citep{flax2020github}.

-We use a single Nvidia 2080Ti GPU for all experiments, and we only include one image in each mini-batch to maximize the available parallel capacity per sample on the GPU.
+For MNIST, the image resolution is $28\times28\times 1$ and therefore $T=784$.
+For CIFAR-10 images, the resolution is $32\times32\times 3$, but different from MADE, PixelCNN++ views all channels at one location as one state, which means $T = 32\times 32 = 1024$.
+In our experiments, we run everything on an Nvidia Tesla V100 GPU (32 GB).
+All GPU timing is done by calling \verb|.block_until_ready()| properly.